olnikulina/KSE-workshop-scraping-with-python-BS4/README.md

 Begginer's level workhop on web-scraping and interactive geovisualization with Python for students of the Kyiv School of Economics.

-The workshop consists of two lessons:
+The workshop consists of two lessons.
+Links to Google Colab notebooks:
 1. Web-scraping with BeautifulSoup: http://bit.ly/2KJv5Xw
 2. Brief summary of web-scraping with BS4, geovisualization, regular expression operations: http://bit.ly/2Za2bnm